WeiBridged/NodeGoerliMerge/README.md

+## Why should I run a node?

+Running your own node increases:

+-read and write speed to a blockchain

+-decentralization with more network endpoints for users to access

 ## Merge Node Client Communication

+Post merge blockchains require 2 clients to be synced together to run a node to access the network:

+-Consensus Layer (Which blocks and transactions should I validate?)

+-Execution Layer (How do I execute EVM logic and build transactions?)

 <img src="https://github.com/WeiBridged/NodeGoerliMerge/blob/main/images/mergeClients2.png" alt="clients"/>

-## Install Merge Node Clients Execution Layer for Consensus Layer
+## Install Merge Node Clients for Consensus Layer and Execution Layer

 ### Prysm (CL)